1287Apiyo/-100daysOfCoding/Log.md

 Link to work:https://github.com/1287Apiyo/DS-Arrays.java

-# Day 1 of 99: March 26th,2024
+# Day 17 of 99: March 26th,2024

-Today's progress: Today i worked on LinkedLists as a data structure in java and managed to write some code on it
+Today's progress: Today I worked on LinkedLists as a data structure in java and managed to write some code on it

 Link to work:https://github.com/1287Apiyo/DS-Arrays.java